njpayne/galois/README.md

 ### Mathematical Functions, Characters, Strings ###

 ### Loops ###
-- Create a program that, for every string that is input, determines whether the string is a palindrome!
+- Create a program that, for every string that is input, determines whether the string is a palindrome! **(Program completed September 22, 2015 for CodinGame)**

 ### Methods ###